-Waking up, spiritually can be a painful process.
+Waking up spiritually can be a painful process.
 All the extra connections tend to overwhelm and show a person too much at first.
 So predictably that people hide in comfort, reside in monotone stories to prevent connection to the larger world.
-You will discover as you work to connect people to the truth, they will resist it, simply because they don’t want to suffer from the truth.
+As you work to connect people to the truth, you will discover that they will resist it simply because they don’t want to suffer from the truth.

 Going Beyond Our Natural Responses